biglocalnews/.github/profile/README.md

 ![BIG LOCAL NEWS](https://raw.githubusercontent.com/biglocalnews/.github/main/profile/github-840x200.png)

-It’s too hard for watchdogs to access public records about policing, public health, local government and other vital topics.
+It’s too hard for local journalists to access public records about policing, public health, government and other vital topics.

-From its base at Stanford University, BIG LOCAL NEWS gathers data, builds tools and collaborates with reporters to produce local journalism that makes an impact.
+From its base at Stanford University, BIG LOCAL NEWS gathers data, builds tools and collaborates with reporters to produce journalism that makes an impact.

 **Table of contents**